Behavioral

 Insights Lab

-Inexpensive, near-real-time behavioral research has the potential to revolutionize public health campaigns and programming – making them more efficient and effective.
+Digital media use is accelerating in LMICs and is social media is increasingly being integrated into public health campaigns.
+Inexpensive, near-real-time behavioral research using digital tools has the potential to revolutionize public health interventions and make them more effective.

-By leveraging the power of social and digital platforms alongside scientifically proven behavior models, the Behavioral Insights Lab is making behavioral science research more accessible to practitioners by making it less expensive, faster, and immediately actionable.
+By leveraging the power of social media alongside powerful behavior models, the Behavioral Insights Lab is making behavioral science research more accessible to practitioners in sub-Saharan Africa and Asia.
+We are making research less expensive and immediately actionable.

 TYPES OF SURVEY RESEARCH